scottgallant/xaprb-src/content/blog/cursive.md

 I felt at times like an utter failure.
 In a time of crisis, I decided to begin writing cursive again, just as I'd switched to Dvorak during the middle of writing an epic treatise on XML and music notation.
-I knew it would be frustrating, and I didn't need any more frustration, but everything else had gone stale and I needed something to get me out of the ditch.
+I knew it would be frustrating, and I didn't need any more frustration, but I needed something to get me out of the ditch.
 Maybe, secretly, I wanted to relearn beautiful cursive handwriting so I could feel okay about myself again.